ZebraDevs/zeta_flutter/packages/zeta_flutter/README.md

 ## Previewing the components

 To view examples of all the components in the library, you can pull this repo and run either the example app or widgetbook instance.
+To see a list of all components currently built or in progress, visit [design.zebra.com](https://design.zebra.com/docs/component-status).

-You can also view the latest release at [Zeta](https://zeta-ds.web.app/) or the latest commits to main [here](https://zeta-flutter-main.web.app/).
+You can also view the latest release at [Zeta](https://design.zebra.com/flutter/widgetbook) or the latest commits to main [here](https://zeta-flutter-main.web.app/).

 ## Template